 - HAYNES & BOONE LLP (2010-2012)

-- PLANNING & ZONING COMMISSION, CITY OF ALLEN (TX) – currently serving as a Commissioner appointed by the City Council to Place No. 7 of the Planning and Zoning Commission for a two-year term to hear, recommend, and determine matters related to zoning, platting, and subdivision control under City ordinance, charter, and state law.
+- PLANNING & ZONING COMMISSION, CITY OF ALLEN (TX) – served as a Commissioner appointed by the City Council to Place No. 7 of the Planning and Zoning Commission for a two-year term (2021-2023) to hear, recommend, and determine matters related to zoning, platting, and subdivision control under City ordinance, charter, and state law.

 - PRO BONO ATTORNEY – certified as an Accredited Attorney by the U.S. Department of Veterans Affairs to represent veterans for disability claims, and has completed several pro bono engagements of low-income and indigent clients in consumer/DTPA litigation, fair credit reporting, wills, habeas corpus/innocence projects, immigration asylum, and more.